samdup123/simple-love2d-pid/README.md

 # simple-love2d-pid
-Playing Around with a Partial Integral Derivate algorithm
+Playing Around with the Partial-Integral-Derivate controls algorithm

 ![demonstration gif](cartPolePid.gif)
 The PID is allowed to produce forces on the x axis of the green cart.